mjturt/dotfiles/README.md

 ### Scripts

-Collection of scripts can be found in [scripts directory](scripts).
-If I did not write a script, it should be mentioned.
+Collection of scripts can be found in [scripts repository](https://github.com/mjturt/scripts).

 ### install.sh